strawlion/es6-overview/README.md

 ## Spread Operator

 The spread operator is like the reverse of rest parameters.
-It allows you to expand an array into multiple formal parameters.
+It allows you to expand an array or object into multiple formal parameters.

 ```js
 function add(a, b) {